chaitanyagupta/naive-date/README.md

 # naive-date

-Use a `NaiveDate` as opposed to [`Date`][Date] when you want a Date like object, but one that's not a timestamp.
+Use a `NaiveDate` as opposed to [`Date`][Date] when you want a Date like object, but one that's not a timestamp (read [Javascript's Date is just a timestamp][Motivation] for more details).
 For example,

 1. You want a YMD date and a time, but these are not linked to any time zone
 2. You want to perform timezone conversions i.e. given a timestamp, what is the